 The 10 Best Places to Travel Alone as a Woman

 Mt.
-Koyasan Japan
+Koyasan, Japan

-If instead of having your Eat, Pray, Love moment, you’re actually having an Under the Tuscan Sun experience, pack your bags and venture to the Tuscan region of Italy.
+If, instead of having an Eat, Pray, Love moment in Rome, you’d prefer an Under the Tuscan Sun experience, pack your bags and venture to the Tuscan region of Italy.
 As travel agent Kimberly Hart notes, this part of the world doesn’t just offer beauty—and ahem, wine—but an escape that gives you ample time to think and unwind.
 When Hart made her way here for a getaway, she was able to book a stay at Cortona, which you will recognize from the film, and take easy bus rides to nearby wineries and small villages to sip and see.
-“I felt completely comfortable in these small towns walking around by myself as they were easy to navigate and people were welcoming, friendly and helpful.
+“I felt completely comfortable in these small towns walking around by myself as they were easy to navigate and people were welcoming, friendly, and helpful.
 It was nice to return to a home base each day as well.
-There was plenty of shopping, eating and wine tasting in the small towns, and it was a leisurely trip where I could really soak up the culture,” she shares.
-“The advantage of being on a tour was that I had the option to explore with other people during our free time if that was preferred or I could venture on my own.”
-These are the 15 most visited cities around the world.
+There was plenty of shopping, eating, and wine-tasting in the small towns, and it was a leisurely trip where I could really soak up the culture,” she shares.
+These airplane hacks will help you to travel in comfort.

 Ho Chi Minh City, Vietnam